jckkrr/jckkrr/README.md

 # Algorithmic OSINT for investigative journalism.
-### I build open-source intelligence tools to find out what's really going on.
+### I build intelligence tools that break front-page news and drive award-winning investigations.

 #### Journalism has always been defined by its access to information.
 But many journalists (data-averse and/or tech-shy) are only scratching the surface of what secrets can be divined from the greatest research tool that ever existed, the internet.